Antonio Fernandez Carvajal: Life

 Carvajal, besides advancing money to Parliament on cochineal, had been of service to Cromwell in obtaining information as to the Royalists' doings in Holland (1656).
 One of his servants, Somers, alias Butler, and also a relative, Alonzo di Fonseca Meza, acted as intelligencers for Cromwell in Holland, and reported about Royalist levies, finances, and spies, and the relations between Charles II and Spain.

 It was to Carvajal that Cromwell gave the assurance of the right of Jews to remain in England.
 Under the date of February 4, 1657, Burton, in his diary, states:

 According to Lucien Wolf, in 1658 a cargo of logwood belonging to Carvajal was seized by the customs officers.
 He assembled his servants and friends, broke open the government warehouses, and carried off his merchandise.
 The litigation to which this gave rise was interrupted only by Carvajal's death, which occurred in London.

 Carvajal died after surgery for his gallstones on 10 November 1659.
-Samuel Pepys, who had been operated on by the same surgeon, attended his funeral and noted it in his diary on 3 December.
+Samuel Pepys, who had also been operated on by the esteemed lithotomist Thomas Hollier; renowned for completing 40 successful operations in one year without fatality, attended his funeral and noted it in his diary on 3 December.